Nature, Language, Process

 I completed my Computer Science PhD from the School of Interactive Computing at Georgia Institute of Technology, advised by Prof. Jacob Eisenstein and supported by a Bloomberg Data Science PhD Fellowship.
 Before moving to the States, I worked as a Research Engineer at Yahoo Labs and as a Computational Linguist at Ginger Software, and before that I got my BSc in Computer Science and Mathematics and my MA in Linguistics at Tel Aviv University as an Adi Lautman Interdisciplinary Program for Outstanding Students scholar.

-A full CV (from September 2021) is available here.
+A full-ish CV (from August 2024) is available here.
 And here is my affiliation color timeline for the 2000s:

 My interests within NLP are broad.
 They include lexical semantics, vector representation of text, morphology, interpretability, syntactic parsing, language use in different social settings, user-generated content, machine learning approaches to NLP, application of NLP in information retrieval and code understanding, and more.